msimbao/makerspace_inventory/README.md

 This project is licensed under the GNU GENERAL PUBLIC LICENSE

-## Acknowledgments

-* Peter Hall
-* Elice Brunette
-* Jody Emmings - My Boss and a huge inspiration for our work :)

 ## Road Map - Features and Issues to be Solved